siddartha216/js-school-project-yadavsiddartha/README.md

 # Timeline Project

-## Stage 1 Description
+## Stage 2 Description

-This is the initial HTML structure for the timeline project.
+HTML and CSS.
 It includes:

-- A header with logo and theme toggle placeholder
+A stylish header with a logo and a call-to-action button
-- Navigation container for future filters
-- Main timeline section for event markers
-- Modal container for future pop-ups
-- Semantic HTML structure

-Next steps will involve adding CSS styling and JavaScript functionality.
+A vertical timeline with alternating event blocks and marker dots

+A modal pop-up (hidden by default) for future use

+A minimal, centered footer

+The design uses Flexbox, media queries, and clean CSS practices to ensure the layout is responsive across all screen sizes — mobile, tablet, and desktop.